 About UICC's self-guided courses

 This course was originally designed as a Master course.
 It was delivered from July to October 2020, with a selected number of participants and course leaders’ support.
-After assessing the satisfaction and success rate of it, the course has been transformed into a self-guided online course.
+After assessing the satisfaction and success rate, the course has been transformed into a self-guided online course.

 - This online course on Patient Engagement is open to all UICC members.